Medically Reviewed by M Thiviya, R.N.

 - HIV testing to check for AIDS

 This method is generally known to be used for diagnosing mental health conditions such as depression, schizophrenia, anxiety, bipolar disorder, and addiction.
 However, it is also used to diagnose any problems in relation to memory, behaviours, and thought processes, which explains why it can be useful for persons with dementia as well.
+Furthermore, people with mental conditions are at a higher risk of developing dementia.
+Therefore, it is crucial that these psychiatric conditions are evaluated and managed early.

 Once the evaluation is over, the health professional can identify whether any other mental health condition is contributing to your symptoms.